Han-Haosen/MDNotes/LectureNotes/CS241 Lec.md

 what class of computer programs is needed to recognize a context free language

 DFA finite memory/states // must be finite

+top down -- forward

+start with s figure out deriation to expand into w

+bottom-up

+start with w backward to s

+what rule could have produced W?

+start with S, apply grammar rules to get w

+s=>a1=>a2...=>w

+use stack to store intermediate ai in reverse

+supposed w = |- abywa -|

+stack s'
+read e
+not read ...
+action

+when top of stack is a terminal

+pop and match with the input

+when TOS is a non terminal A

+pop A and push a^R reverse of a

+where A->a is a grammar rule

+No brute force

+## Tut Oct 12 CS241

+Assembly instructions continue